costinchelu/DOCS/Elements/Java Concurrency.md

 - implementation of Runnable is using composition (prefered) - we are implementing an interface which gives a cleaner separation between our code and the implementation of threads
 - Thread class offers us some other methods (which we may need)

-## Synchronization of java blocks and methods
+## Synchronization of Java Blocks and Methods

 Threads communicate primarily by sharing access to fields and the objects reference fields refer to.
 This form of communication is extremely efficient, but makes two kinds of errors possible: thread interference and memory consistency errors.